What we do

 - a thriving rural economy, contributing to national prosperity and wellbeing

-- a nation protected against natural threats and hazards, with strong response and recovery capabilities
+- a nation better-protected against floods, animal and plant diseases and other hazards, with strong response and recovery capabilities

-- an organisation continually striving to be the best, focused on outcomes and constantly challenging itself
+- an organisation continually striving to be the best, focussed on outcomes and constantly challenging itself

 - boosting UK productivity